ferdnyc/autoclasstoc/docs/advanced_usage.rst

           'private-methods',
   ]

-No more is necessary because the `PublicSection` (and all other `Section` subclasses) check for possible `exclude_pattern`.
+No more is necessary because the `PublicMethods` (and all other `Section` subclasses) check for possible `exclude_pattern`.
 Note here, that `exclude_pattern` can also be a list of strings.

-This class we just created (`PublicMethodsWithoutDunders`) is already within :rst:dir:`autoclasstoc`.
+This class we just created (:class:`~autoclassstoc.PublicMethodsWithoutDunders`) is already within :rst:dir:`autoclasstoc`.
 It can be used with the key `public-methods-without-dunders` in the `autoclasstoc_sections` variable.

 Based on decorator